Overview

 General Information

-Understanding Swipelux's role as the regulated entity and the compliance responsibilities split between Swipelux and sub-merchants.
+Understand Swipelux's role as the regulated entity and how compliance responsibilities are split with sub-merchants.

 Supported Verticals